PHTN9120: Fundamentals of Light Sources and Lasers

-Lab on week 6 and 7 (2012/10/08 and 2012/10/15)
+Lab on week 6 and 7 (2014/10/xx and 2014/10/xx)

-PRELAB due on entry to first lab period (week 6 - 2012/10/08)
+PRELAB due on entry to first lab period (week 9 starting 2014/10/xx)

-Lab 4: Gas Laser Cavity Optics
+Lab 4: Gas Laser Optics

-A 'bare' helium-neon gas laser tube with completely external optics will be setup and the mechanics of this laser will be studied.
+A bare helium-neon gas laser tube with completely external optics (the tube features windows instead of integral optics like most tubes) will be setup and the mechanics of this laser will be studied.
 The student will build the entire optical resonator on an optical breadboard and align cavity optics.
 Various electromagnetic modes (TEMxx) will be observed when aligning the optics.
-Next, gain will be determined by inserting a glass slide intra-cavity at various angles.
-This glass slide will render a loss ranging from close to 0% at Brewster's angle (polarized) to 8% at perpendicular.
-By summing all losses in the laser gain may be determined.
+Next, gain will be determined (in the same manner as outlined in chapter 4 of FLL

 Lab Weighting: 2.0

-Part A on week 9 (Week of 2012/10/29)
+Part A on week 9 (2014/11/xx)

-Part B on week 10 (Week of 2012/11/05)
+Part B on week 10 (2014/11/xx)

-Part C on week 11 (Week of 2012/11/12)
+Part C on week 11 (2014/11/xx)

-Full Lab Report due at the beginning of the lab period on week 12 (2012/11/19)
+Full Lab Report due at the beginning of your regular lab period on week 12 (2014/12/xx)

-Lab 5: Lasing threshold of a Semiconductor Laser
+Lab 5: Lasing Threshold of a Semiconductor Laser

-In the lab, several key physical parameters of a commercial-grade semiconductor diode laser are determined and from these a model is developed to predict the threshold current of the device (following question 5.9 on page 158 of Csele).
-A mathematical simulation of the diode will also be built allowing prediction of key operational parameters of the device.
+In the lab, several key physical parameters of a commercial-grade semiconductor diode laser are determined and from these a model is developed to predict the threshold current of the device (following example 2.11 in Laser Modeling

 Lab Weighting: 2.0

-Lab on week 13 (Week of 2012/11/26)
+Lab on week 12 (2014/11/xx)

-For the Advanced Lasers programs ...
+For the Advanced Lasers program ...